mapl/documentation/tutorials.rst

 Installation Tutorials
 ======================

-Here are a couple of tutorials to help you to install Miniflux.
+Here are a couple of tutorials to help you to install Miniflux (They are only examples).

 Installing Miniflux on your own server
 --------------------------------------

-This example is for **Ubuntu 16.04**.
+Ubuntu 16.04
-Let's say you want to install Miniflux on a VPS.
+''''''''''''

 1. Install Postgresql: ``apt install postgresql``
 2. Prepare the database: